 Backpacking, or backcountry camping, is sometimes seen as an intimidating activity only meant for the extremely adventurous and in-shape.
 But the thing people don’t often talk about when it comes to this activity is how customizable it is.
-You can spend a few days backpacking in Grand Teton National Park or a few weeks exploring the Continental Divide Trail.
-You can plan to hike five miles each day, taking breaks to cast a line or read a book, or you can plan to hike 15 miles each day, covering a longer section of trail.
+Spend a few days backpacking in Grand Teton National Park or a few weeks exploring the Continental Divide Trail.
+You can plan to hike five miles each day, taking breaks, or you can plan to hike 15 miles each day, covering longer sections.

-Backpacking is only as challenging as you make it, so don’t be too quick to dismiss it as something you aren’t capable of doing.
+Backpacking is only as challenging as you make it, so don’t be too quick to dismiss it.
 Anyone who enjoys camping and hiking can take on backpacking with a little know-how and preparation.
 Here are a few things to keep in mind when planning a backpacking trip.

 Apply for Backcountry Permits

 Many areas — especially within national parks and along popular trails — require backcountry permits for overnight trips.
 The use of permits helps limit the amount of foot traffic within specific regions in an effort to protect the area’s natural surroundings.

 When it comes to obtaining permits, you either need to plan far in advance or try for a walk-in permit.
 It’s common to start applying for backcountry permits in January for trips that will be taken over the summer.